As an Amazon Associate I earn from qualifying purchases.

 That is why double stacking is a must have in my book.
 If you can double stack the pint jars, you can run 16 wide mouth pints in one go, or 18 regular mouth pints.
 So yes.
 Make sure you can double stack pints at a minimum.

 Now, the biggest canners out there, I hear you can double stack QUARTS!!!!
 One day I tell ya, I'll have me one of those babies.
-Although to be honest, we are almost empty nesters here, and I don't do much in quart size anymore.
+Although to be honest, we are now empty nesters here, and I don't do much in quart size anymore.
 But it would still be nice to be able to do, so having at least one of those bad boys would be awesome.

 That is definitely it's biggest pro.
-It also makes a great gift if you have someone you want to can with, and having that lower price makes that much more feasable.
+It also makes a great gift if you have someone you want to can with, and having that lower price makes that much more feasible.
 Canning is always more fun with a friend!
-The Presto 23 Quart Pressure Canner is currently running for $70 on Amazon.
+The Presto 23 Quart Pressure Canner typically runs around $75 plus/minus.

 Another Pro is that is gets the job done well.
 It is easy to use, not too heavy, not too tall.
 And finally, another pro is that it can be used on glass cook top stoves.